euroargodev/argopy/docs/advanced-tools/performances/laziness.rst

 -------------------

 .. warning::
-    As of February 2025, this feature is considered experimental and can change without any deprecation warnings from one release to another.
+    As of February 2025, this feature is considered experimental so that there is no guarantee that it is fully functional and it can change without any deprecation warnings from one release to another.
 This is part of a wider effort to prepare **argopy** for evolutions of the Argo dataset in the cloud (cf the `ADMT working group on Argo cloud format activities <https://github.com/OneArgo/ADMT/issues/5>`_).

 This **argopy** feature is implemented with ``open_dataset`` methods from: compatible argopy file stores (local, http, ftp and s3)